vmware-archive/clarity/README.md

 * **@clr/ui.** Contains the static styles for building HTML components.
 * **@clr/angular.** Contains the Angular components.
 This package depends on @clr/ui for styles.

-The easiest way to run a sample Angular application with Clarity is to use the [Clarity Seed](https://github.com/vmware/clarity-seed).
+The easiest way to run a sample Angular application with Clarity is to use the Angular CLI and run `ng add @clr/angular`.

 If you already have an Angular application, you can follow the installation steps below to include and use Clarity in your application.